 - Registered trademarks

 Once you’ve established that you can use the business name of choice, don’t forget to trademark that business name to avoid others taking on ownership or rights to your name.
 And when you’re ready to form your business, consider Incfile.
 Incfile will help you choose the right type of entity for starting your new company.
-With their fast and easy process, you can launch your business today for as low as $49 plus applicable state fees.
+With our fast and easy process, you can launch your business today for $0 plus applicable state fees, and you’ll get a free Registered Agent for one year.